maxamundsen/previous/README.md

 Any third party dependencies are included in the project.
 This includes fonts, icons, Go libraries, and JS libraries.
 Go libraries are vendored, and their source code is compiled alongside user-level code.
-Javascript dependencies are bundled and minified.
+JavaScript dependencies are bundled and minified.

 ## Why not another solution?
 Other tools and frameworks sell the promise of a "good developer experience" without any efforts towards robustness, longevity, or "real" simplicity.